CambriaSolutions/ADPQRFI-75001/README.md

 (q)

-In creating this prototype, we used exclusively open source technologies and the prototype itself is also openly licensed and free of charge. *[[Open Source Technologies]](/artifacts/Technology%20Stack.md)* *[[Prototype Open Source License]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/LICENSE)*
+We used exclusively open source technologies and the prototype itself is also openly licensed and free of charge. *[[Open Source Technologies]](/artifacts/Technology%20Stack.md)* *[[Prototype Open Source License]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/LICENSE)*